 - Lawyers for the petitioner (appellant) and respondent (appellee) must give the court detailed written arguments, called briefs, before the case is heard.
-Because decisions of the Colorado Court of Appeals can set precedents that affect the entire state, other interested parties can present their views about a case in "friend-of-the-court" (amicus curiae) briefs. - During Oral Arguments, each side is allowed 30 minutes to argue, including judges' questions.
+Because decisions of the Colorado Court of Appeals can set precedents that affect the entire state, other interested parties can present their views about a case in "friend-of-the-court" (amicus curiae) briefs. - During Oral Arguments, each side is allowed 15 minutes to argue, including judges' questions.
 This time limit is strictly enforced.
 However, the appellant (the party appealing the lower court's decision) argues first and may "reserve" some time to use after the appellee has argued.
-For example, an appellant can use 25 minutes in the initial presentation, reserving the remaining five minutes to summarize or to address anything that arose during the appellee's 30-minute presentation.
+For example, an appellant can use 10 minutes in the initial presentation, reserving the remaining five minutes to summarize or to address anything that arose during the appellee's 15-minute presentation.
 The appellee cannot reserve any time.
 Any party may make a motion to be granted additional time for argument, but such a motion must be filed within 10 days after the final deadline for briefs to be filed and must show good cause for the additional time for argument.
-The Supreme may terminate Oral Arguments if it believes further argument is unnecessary. - Colorado's appellate rules contain certain requirements concerning the content of Oral Arguments.
+The Court of Appeals may terminate Oral Arguments if it believes further argument is unnecessary. - Colorado's appellate rules contain certain requirements concerning the content of Oral Arguments.
 First, the appellant must include a "concise statement of the case."
 Second, the lawyers are forbidden to read "at length" from briefs, from the record, or from authorities.
 Third, lawyers are limited to arguments raised in the briefs, unless permitted by the court.
-Fourth, when multiple parties urge the same result, lawyers are directed to avoid duplication of argument. - Immediately after Oral Arguments, the judges meet in a conference to determine the views of the members of the court and to take a tentative vote.
-The judges generally present their views in order of seniority with the most junior judge opening the discussion.
-The presiding judge assigns the case to one of the judges who voted in the majority. - One judge assigned to the case will, in most instances, write the panel's majority opinion.
-An opinion is a comment on the court's decision and the reasons upon which it was based.
-A concurring opinion is one in which a judge agrees with the majority opinion but not for the same reason or reasons.
-A dissenting opinion is one in which a judge disagrees with the result reached by the majority of the other judges.
+Fourth, when multiple parties urge the same result, lawyers are directed to avoid duplication of argument. - Before Oral Arguments, one of the three Court of Appeals judges in the division will have distributed a draft opinion, also called a pre-disposition memorandum (PDM), based on the briefs, the pertinent law, and the case record, for each case.
+After Oral Arguments, the judges meet to discuss their views on, comments about, and suggest edits to each of the PDMs.
+If the three judges reach consensus on a case, they confirm authorship and the final version of the opinion, and the case continues toward announcement.
+If they cannot reach a consensus, the three judges may decide to discuss again at a later division conference.
+Or, a judge may decide to specially concur (meaning they agree with the result of the opinion but not the rationale the other two judges use to get to that result), or dissent (meaning they disagree with the other two judges).